 Amazon Synopsis

-A special thanks to Daryl Wood Gerber for providing a winner with their choice of one of the following books: Final Sentence; Inherit the Word; Stirring the Plot; Fudging the Books; Grilling the Subject; Pressing the Issue; Wreath Between the Lines.
-Contest ends Sunday, April 28, 2019 at 11:59 pm PST and is limited to U.S. residents.
-Please use the Rafflecopter box located below to enter.
+A special thanks to Mary Lee Ashford for providing one winner with their choice of either a print copy or e-book of RISKY BISCUITS.
+Contest ends Wednesday, July 17, 2019 at 11:59 pm PST and print is limited to U.S. Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -